jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 </details>

 #### CIField
-Specialized control for Confident Interval Input field (with right default values)<br>
+Specialized component for Confident Interval Input field (with right default values)<br>
 Properties:
 - `name`: string identifier (in your R code you will be able to retrieve the value of the field through this identifier)
 - `label`: [optional, default: `""`] text that will be shown to the left of the field